The Face of the Other (selections from Totality and Infinity) By Emmanuel Levinas

 of appearance.
 The world which invades me when I engage myself in it

-is powerless against the "free thought" that suspends that engagement, or
+is powerless against the "free thought" that suspends that

 even refuses it interiorly, being capable of living hidden.
 The being that